Intermediate Pistol

 Setup

-Single target with a body circle (8") and head box (3x5") at 7 yards.
+Single target with a 3x5-inch head box above an 8-inch body circle at 7 yards.
 Load 2 rounds in the starting magazine.
 Spare magazine loaded and staged.
+Start concealed, or in duty condition with retention devices active.

 Scoring